COMING AUGUST 30TH, 2022

 “Hey, Macie.
 Is Joni in her office?”
 Macie was Joni’s younger sister and worked as the foundation’s receptionist.

-Keller gave her a hug.
+After Keller relented her sweet gum, she gave her a hug.
 “Thanks, Mom.”

 Keller pulled her lip gloss from her purse.
 “I’m a shoo-in.
 I’ve badgered Colonel Hardy until his balls were blue to get on the show.
 I’m going to be on the show.”
 She nodded, assuring herself.